Greylock is going to sheriff’s sale – date postponed and TBD

 The Chestnut Hill Conservancy and the Friends of the Wissahickon jointly sponsor the Easement Program for Chestnut Hill, surrounding communities, and the Philadelphia section of the Wissahickon watershed.
 Learn more about the Easement Program.

-The date of the Sheriff’s Sale has been postponed (again) and is NOT happening on January 10, 2017.
-No further information is available, but will be posted here.
+The date of the Sheriff’s Sale has been postponed (again) indefinitely.
+No further information is available, but will be posted here when it is.

 The Philadelphia Sheriff’s Office has listed the property with an opening bid of $237,200 and an assessed value of $2,340,800.
 If you are interested in purchasing the property at sheriff’s sale, we advise you contact the attorneys representing the bank that brought the sale in order to gain more information about the financial requirements.